 Best for Kids Who Love Cars: Hot Wheels Criss Cross Crash Track Set

 Gentlemen, start your engines.
-This Hot Wheels Criss Cross Crash Track Set comes with more than 16' of track that forms some harrowing figure-eight loops for a dizzying race to the finish line.
+This Hot Wheels Criss Cross Crash Track Set comes with more than 16 feet of track and forms figure-eight loops for a dizzying race to the finish line.
 A car feeder feature allows him to load his cars and send them soaring.

 To up the stakes even more, there are motorized boosters and a giant crash zone for a bang-up good time.
 One Hot Wheels vehicle is included, but you’ll want to add more for maximum racing action.
-When assembled, the track measures 2.8" x 24" x 15" — plenty of room for racing without taking up too much space.
-Plus — mom and dad will appreciate the parking spaces throughout the track for storing all the race cars when the final flag of the day has been waved.
+When assembled, the track measures 2.8 x 24 x 15 inches—plenty of room for racing without taking up too much space.
+Plus—mom and dad will appreciate the parking spaces throughout the track for storing all the race cars when the final flag of the day has been waved.

 06 of 08